xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-subscription-upgrade.md

 description:
 ---

-If you want to increase the number of test executions or switch from a monthly to a yearly billing cycle, you can upgrade your subscriptions at any time.
+If you want to increase the number of test executions or switch from a monthly to a yearly billing cycle, you can upgrade your subscription at any time.

 ## Add more test executions